 Waived with approved minor.

-Within four to seven years of graduation, Software Engineering alumni are expected to:
+Within four to seven years of graduation, graduates of the software engineering program are expected to:

-- have achieved sustained employment and/or be pursuing additional educational opportunities;
+- Achieve sustained employment in a professional field and/or pursue additional educational opportunities.

 For detailed admission requirements, including required documents, please visit the Admissions page of this catalog.